Prelude to the Prelude: Here is the link to a recent blog about how the Lord found us: OUR CONVERSION STORY

 Our challenge to the next generation: Be a Pioneer!

-I’ve prepared a few installments and I’m working on more.
+I’ve prepared a few installments, and I’m working on more.
 Even if I end up including them in a book, it might be better to start posting them on my blog now.
 Two reasons:

-I’m three days shy of my 72nd birthday.
+As I write this, I’m three days shy of my 72nd birthday.
 If I have something to say, sooner is better than later… in case there’s no later.

 Prelude:

-February, 2015… My first wife Linda went to heaven from Cancun, Mexico, where we lived the last 33 years of her life.
+February, 2015… My first wife, Linda, went to heaven from Cancun, Mexico, where we lived the last 33 years of her life.
 From time to time during her last years—even with her struggle with dementia—she would get that gleam in her eye and say “You know…”—and I knew some variation of the following was coming—“You know… we did it.
 Lots of people didn’t.
 We wanted to live for something bigger than ourselves.
 We followed our dream of serving the Lord.”
-To which I would eloquently respond, “yes, we did.”
+To which I would eloquently respond, “Yes, we did.”

 No regrets.

-Also during the same time frame… usually when getting tucked into bed at night, she would occasionally say, “when I go, please carry on with our ministry… find someone to marry… and be happy.”
-To which I would respond, “and if I go first, you do the same!”
+Also, during the same time frame… usually, when getting tucked into bed at night, she would occasionally say, “When I go, please carry on with our ministry… find someone to marry… and be happy.”
+To which I would respond, “And if I go first, you do the same!”

 October, 2018… Carol and I married.
 Linda would have been pleased, but I don’t think she made it happen.
 I certainly didn’t.
 So, it must have been providential.
 Our love for Jesus and our lives as missionaries in other countries (Mexico and Japan) brought Carol and me together.